-- 522.4 A2 Factors that are relevant in evaluating the level of such threats include: - The position the individual held with the client. - The length of time since the individual left the client. - The role of the Audit Team member. - An example of an action that might be a safeguard to address such a self-interest, selfreview or familiarity threat is having an appropriate reviewer review the work performed by the Audit Team member.
+- 522.4 A2 Factors that are relevant in evaluating the level of such threats include: - The position the individual held with the client. - The length of time since the individual left the client. - The role of the Audit Team member. - 522.4 A3 An example of an action that might be a safeguard to address such a self-interest, selfreview or familiarity threat is having an appropriate reviewer review the work performed by the Audit Team member.

-&lt;sup>19 Refer to s9 of the Corporations Act 2001 for the definition for 'Audit-critical employee'.
+&lt;sup>19 Refer to s9 of the Corporations Act 2001 for the definition of 'audit-critical employee'.

-Refer to s324CH(1) Items 8 & 9 and s324CF(5) Items 3,4,5 & 9 of the Corporations Act 2001 regarding cooling-off period of 12 months immediately preceding the beginning of the audited period for a corporate Audit Client.
+&lt;sup>20 Refer to s324CH(1) Items 8 & 9 and s324CF(5) Items 3,4,5 & 9 of the Corporations Act 2001 regarding a cooling-off period of 12 months immediately preceding the beginning of the audited period for a corporate Audit Client.